 DERIVATIVES.
-Certain Funds in the Trust may invest in a variety of derivative instruments for hedging or risk management purposes or as part of a leveraging strategy.
+In addition to writing covered call options and purchasing put options, the risks of which are described above, certain Funds in the Trust may invest in a variety of derivative instruments for hedging or risk management purposes or as part of a leveraging strategy.
 Derivatives can be illiquid, may disproportionately increase losses and have a potentially large negative impact on a Fund's performance.
 Derivative transactions, including options on securities and securities indices and other transactions in which certain Funds may engage (such as futures contracts and options thereon, swaps and short sales), may subject such Funds to increased risk of principal loss due to unexpected movements in stock prices, changes in stock volatility levels and interest rates, and imperfect correlations between a Fund's securities holdings and indices upon which the derivative transactions are based.